usnistgov/FederalProfile-8259A/_8259-Control/protection.md

 **Manufacturer:**

-- Provide documentation describing the data integrity controls built into the IoT device and how to use them.
+- Provide the IoT device customers with documentation describing the data integrity controls built into the IoT device and how to use them.
-- If there are no data integrity controls built into the IoT device, explain ways to achieve IoT device data integrity.
+- If there are no data integrity controls built into the IoT device, explain to IoT device customers the ways to achieve IoT device data integrity.

 **Agency:**

-- Document the data integrity capabilities for the associated IoT device, such as for validating accuracy of input data, and how to ensure data integrity if this action is not part of the device's technical capabilities.
+- Document the data integrity capabilities for each of the associated IoT devices, such as for validating accuracy of input data, and how to ensure data integrity if this action is not part of the device's technical capabilities.

 ## Policies and procedures maintaining IoT device data integrity.